 The easiest vegan bread you will ever make.
 Only four ingredients!
 Takes five minutes of prep time.
 The rest is just rising and baking time.
 Easy to modify to make healthier.
 Super affordable, artisan quality bread with a perfect, crunchy crust.

 Run out of bread at the grocery store because of panic shoppers hoarding all the essentials?
 No problem.
 This recipe is so easy, it got naked before dessert was even served.

-My mom and brother showed me this recipe a few months ago and I haven’t attempted to make it until this coronavirus pandemic.
+My mom and brother showed me this recipe a few months ago and I haven’t attempted to make it until the lockdowns.
 I’m kicking myself for not trying it sooner!

 Want to know how easy?
 This homemade bread only uses four ingredients.
 FOUR INGREDIENTS!!!
 How many foods can say that?

 And it only takes five prepping minutes.
 The rest of the time is used to let it rise (8 hours)

 You can mix the dough up in the morning and then have fresh bread by dinner.
 Well, if you’re not a late riser like me, you could probably have fresh bread by lunch time.
 What can I say, I get my best reading or Netflix watching done at midnight.

 You can also make this dough at night and let it rise over night.

 Are you ready for how damn easy this bread is?
 The ingredients for this bread are: